ac2278/BIGRED/README.md

 1. CHROM
 2. POS

-Columns 3 through $k$+2 list the AD data for the $k$ putative replicates (the IDs of which are listed in the alias file) of the proband in question.
+Columns 3 through _k_ + 2 list the AD data for the _k_ putative replicates (the IDs of which are listed in the alias file) of the proband in question.

 **Header Line:**